AQLT/rjdqa/README.md

 interface to JDemetra+, the seasonal adjustment software [officially recommended](https://ec.europa.eu/eurostat/cros/system/files/Jdemetra_%20release.pdf) to the members of the ESS and the European System of Central Banks.
-The rjdqa package provides help to the quality assessment by producing:
+The rjdqa package provides help to the quality assessment by producing different dashboards.

--   A dashboard of a seasonal adjustment model.
-Its goal is to provide a simple snapshot of an single seasonal adjustment model at a point in time and to point out some possible problems.
--   A quality report matrix (in a future release).
-Its goal is to help the analyst during production, when there is very few time to detect and fix potential problems, by highlighting problematic series and prioritising the list of series to be checked.

 ## Installation